 One thing you should be aware of is that not all pink eye infections are treated equally.
 There are three types of conjunctivitis –viral, bacterial, and allergic– and this is what each of them does:

 - Viral conjunctivitis is caused by a virus and is very contagious.
-However, the good thing is that it usually clears up without treatment in a week or so.
 Remember to gently wash your baby’s eyes with warm water and rub any dried discharge.
-If your baby’s eyes do not improve after a week, let your doctor know.

-- Allergic (or environmental) conjunctivitis is caused by eye irritants such as: pollen, pet dander, or dust.
-This type could be triggered seasonally or year-round.
+- Allergic (or environmental) conjunctivitis is caused by eye irritants such as pollen, pet dander, or dust.
+This type could be triggered seasonally or all year-round.

-It’s important to note that although getting pinkeye from allergies or chemical irritants is not contagious, bacterial and viral pinkeye are very contagious –they can be easily transmitted by coughing, sneezing, and hand-eye contact.
+It’s important to note that, although getting pink eye from allergies or chemical irritants is not contagious, bacterial and viral conjunctivitis are very contagious –they can be easily transmitted by coughing, sneezing, and hand-eye contact.
 So remember to consult with your pediatrician.

-- Viral conjunctivitis – you will notice your little one has sensitivity to the light as well as watery and itchy eyes.
+- Viral conjunctivitis: You will notice your little one is sensible to the light as well as watery and itchy eyes.
 It’s also mostly accompanied by cold symptoms.
-Remember that this type is highly contagious and may be spread by coughing and sneezing.
+Remember that this type of infection is highly contagious and may be spread by coughing and sneezing.

-Another clue to lookout for, is that unlike allergic conjunctivitis, where both eyes are affected; viral and bacterial conjunctivitis infect only one eye at first and take several days to infect the other.
+Another clue to look out for is that, unlike allergic conjunctivitis where both eyes are affected, viral and bacterial conjunctivitis may infect only one eye at first and take several days to infect the other.

-If you want to prevent pinkeye infection, here are a few of steps you can take:
+If you want to prevent pink eye infections, here are a few steps you can take:

 - Use hand disinfectant and wash your hands and your baby’s frequently.

-- Avoid having your child touch his eyes.
+- Avoid having your child touch their eyes.

-- Don’t share your child’s personal items such as towels, tissues, or pillows.
+- Don’t share your child’s items such as towels, tissues, or pillows.